devcore24/ShardSeal/README.md

 If you prefer step-by-step commands, see the "Troubleshooting infos" and "Validation" sections above.

-## How to run locally, but needs adjustments for prometheus and grafana. (better use docker):
+## How to run locally, but needs adjustments for prometheus and grafana. (better use docker 😉 ):
 Quick start:
 ```bash
 # 1) Run shardseal (default :8080 exposes /metrics)